(Last Update: 04/22/2025)

 Why they are a concern in a mattress:

-Prolonged exposure to dust mites and allergens in old mattresses can weaken the immune system, making it more susceptible to allergies and respiratory problems.
+Prolonged exposure to dust mites and allergens in old mattresses can weaken the immune system.

 They provide dust mites with food (our shed skin) and an ideal environment.
 The warmth and moisture we produce while sleeping offer them perfect breeding conditions.